POSSA/freepbx-Call_Status/README.md

 This is a simple HTML page that displays all active calls on a FreePBX system.
 This is not a FreePBX module, and does not require system credentials to view.

 ## Requirements
-FreePBX version 2.9 or later.
+* FreePBX version 2.9 or later
+* Tested with Asterisk 1.8 and 11

 ## Installation
 * On a FreePBX system, download the files to the folder `[webroot]/call-status`